aquilez/SublimeText-config/README.md

 * Font used: DejaVu Sans Mono (not included in this repo)
 * Many lang packages have been disabled
 * Default line ending is unix-style
-* TABs rule in this config.
+* TABs rule in this config